The different seasons

 Shearwater Species

-Buller’s, Little, Fluttering and Pink-footed Shearwater
+Buller’s Shearwater, Little Shearwater, Fluttering Shearwater and Pink-footed Shearwater*

 Storm Petrel Species